SomeWeekendReading/someweekendreading.github.io/_posts/2021-05-12-more-vaccine-sense-from-hank-green.md

       the very high immunity from the vaccines.  _Get vaccinated._
   - __Excuse:__ "I feel like getting vaccinate is giving up control."
     - __Response:__ Getting vaccinated is you _taking back_ control!  _Get vaccinated._

-- It's a big deal, sure; but it's an easy decision to make.  _So make it._
+It's a big deal, sure; but it's an easy decision to make.  _So make it._  Green's heartfelt plea:
-- A heartfelt plea:
 > "Hi, I'm Hank Green.
 I make science videos.
 I've been making educational videos for
 > people for free on the internet for over 10 years, and maybe you want to do me a favor!
 >